 The most common request I hear from clients is: “Make us a beautiful website.”
 This is a completely understandable desire.
 Design is the first thing a visitor sees; it’s the “clothes” by which you are judged.

 A real business website isn’t a painting; it’s an engine.
-And this engine has 7 essential elements without which it simply won’t start.
+And this engine has 7 essential components without which it simply won’t start.

 1. A Clear Value Proposition (UVP)